Home > Blog > Croatian Harbors and Marinas Discover the CharmBlog

 Docking on quaysides is often cheaper than mooring up in marinas.
 The price depends on the boat size and the services available – most offer electricity and water.

 Besides its charming historic harbors, Croatia has around 60 marinas.
-Of these, 22 are owned and run by ACI, the Mediterranean’s largest chain of marinas.
+Of these, ACI owns and runs 22 of these marinas, making it the Mediterranean’s largest marina chain.
 They run down the Croatian mainland coast and islands, from Umag north to Dubrovnik south.
-Many yacht charter companies are based at ACI marinas.
+Many yacht charter companies base their operations at ACI marinas.

 Services